blomqvist/thesis/planning/planning_eng.md

  * The available code memory will soon be filled.
 Adding additional code will require a larger on chip memory.

-The company is looking for an options handling solution which allows the functionality to be moved from the MCU to a separate controller.
+The company is looking for an options handling solution that allows the functionality to be moved from the MCU to a separate controller.

 ![](img/plan_1.png)